 Students may select 6 credits of the same foreign language to earn a Bachelor of Arts Degree.
 (May include Biblical Languages or American Sign Language.) and up to 3 credits of general electives or choose 6-9 credits of general elective credits.

+Some fields fulfill the requirements for a Bachelor of Arts degree.
 Specific requirements for INDS Fields.